Code-Institute-Submissions/Milestone-1-PulseGym/README.md

 ### **Local Deployment**
 1. Navigate to the GitHub [Repository:](https://github.com/RyanSyme/Milestone-1-PulseGym)
 2. Click the **Code** drop down menu.
-3. Download the ZIP file and unpackage locally
+3. Download the ZIP file and unpack locally
 4. Open a code editor of your choice and open the unziped file using the code editor.
 5. Click **Save** and save to your local device